Jose Siri Preview, Player Props: Rays vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.6 K/9, which ranks 18th in the league.

-- The Giants have a 3.97 team ERA that ranks ninth among all MLB pitching staffs.
+- The Giants have a 3.93 team ERA that ranks ninth across all league pitching staffs.

-- Giants pitchers combine to allow 123 home runs (one per game), the third-fewest in baseball.
+- Giants pitchers combine to surrender 123 home runs (one per game), the third-fewest in baseball.

-- Junis (3-3) gets the starting nod for the Giants, his second of the season.

-- His last time out was out of the bullpen on Sunday when the right-hander tossed scoreless two-thirds of an inning against the Texas Rangers while allowing just one hit.

 © 2023 Data Skrive.
 All rights reserved.